Design Space Exploration of DMA based Finer-Grain Compute Communication Overlap: : Design Space Heuristics

 \subsection{\OPNAME Design Space Dimensions}

-Recall that, as discussed in Section~\ref{sec:motivation}, in this work we employ \textit{finer-grain} compute-communication overlap, wherein communication is decomposed at one-level deeper granularity (i.e., transfer sizes one-eighth that of shard-based overlap in an eight GPU system).
-That is, while shard-based techniques compute and communicate at shard granularity, we propose to communicate a one-level deeper granularity (additional sharding by number of GPUs) while keeping the computation granularity configurable and tunable (either match or higher granularity than shard-based techniques).
+Recall from Section~\ref{sec:motivation} that \OPNAME employs \textit{finer-grained} compute-communication overlap, decomposing communication one level deeper than shard-based techniques (for example, in an eight GPU system, one-eighth the transfer size of shard-based overlap).
+Specifically, while shard-based techniques operate at shard granularity for both communication and computation, \OPNAME decouples the communication and computation granularity. \OPNAME communicates at the finer granularity, while computation granularity is configurable--either matching or finer than shard-based techniques.

 Consequently, the design space dimensions possible with additional communication sharding in \OPNAME are depicted in Figure~\ref{fig:ficco_framework}.
-Specifically, for communication, resultant buffers can be 1-dimensional (\textbf{1D}) with sharding in row (M) dimension or 2 dimensional (\textbf{2D}) with sharding in column (K) dimension allowing two choices in this dimension.
+Specifically, for communication, resultant buffers can be 1-dimensional (\textbf{1D}) with sharding in row (M) dimension or 2-dimensional (\textbf{2D}) with sharding in column (K) dimension allowing two choices in this dimension.
 Further, for computation, \OPNAME unlocks four choices.
 First, in each overlap step, as GPUs receive buffers from all peer GPUs, either a single/fused GEMM kernel using all the buffers can be executed (\textbf{fused}) or individual kernels allowing flexible scheduling (\textbf{unfused}) can be executed.
 Second, at the start of the execution (first step), in order to hide exposed communication, each GPU can choose to start executing on its local shard without waiting for any data from peer GPUs leading to heterogeneous subsequent steps (\textbf{hetero}) or combine remote and local buffers to ensure all steps execute the exact same GEMM (\textbf{uniform}).
-We discuss next with concrete \OPNAME schedules how each of these choices has interesting tradeoffs in terms of inefficiency loss signatures.
+We next discuss concrete \OPNAME schedules to study how each choice manifests tradeoffs in terms of inefficiency loss signatures.